URBAN DATA COLLECTIVE

 I conducted a series of 3 session to brainstorm, discuss and refine ideas, considering how the platform could best support this outcome.
 It was important to think of the story we wanted to tell at the end that would support future growth.

-Embedded within the engineering team, I ensured designs were technically feasible, responsive, and implemented effectively through agile sprints and demos.
+Embedded within the engineering team during delivery and launch, we ensured designs were feasible, responsive, and built effectively through agile sprints and demos.

 The Result